Exploring Ravenglass: A Unique Coastal Settlement

 In Roman times, Ravenglass, then known as Glannoventa, was a major port, but all that remains today of this ancient settlement is its old bath-house, now called Walls Castle.
 The ruins stand more than 11ft high, among the tallest Roman constructions in northern England.
 Entry is free and the site is unfenced.

-The rows of neat little fishermen’s cottages that line the main street of Ravenglass look out on to an estuary where three rivers meet – the Esk, the Irt and the Mite.
-Two nature reserves, Eskmeals and Drigg, are situated in the estuary, their salt marshes and extensive dune systems home to hundreds of plant species, ground-nesting birds and rare natterjack toads.
+The rows of neat little fishermen’s cottages that line the main street of Ravenglass look out on to an estuary.
+This is where three rivers meet – the Esk, the Irt and the Mite.
+Two nature reserves, Eskmeals and Drigg, are situated in the estuary.
+The salt marshes and extensive dune systems are home to hundreds of plant species, ground-nesting birds and rare natterjack toads.

 Ravenglass is a quiet spot; the main A595 bypasses the village, so there is no through traffic.
 The Cumbrian Coast railway line, from Carlisle to Barrow-in-Furness, stops here and links up with the Ravenglass and Eskdale Railway.
 Known affectionately as the La’al Ratty – la’al being local dialect for ‘little’ – this narrow-gauge line runs up into Eskdale, as far as Dalegarth (Boot).

 One of the biggest attractions in the area is the historic house and gardens of Muncaster Castle, a couple of minutes’ drive east of Ravenglass